ZacMossHK/realm-how-to/README.md

 ```
 open /Users/$USER/Library/Developer/CoreSimulator/Devices
 ```
-in finder, search for .realm files
+in finder, search for .realm files within devices

 then drag the default.realm file into Realm Studio